 What is optical coherence tomography (OCT)?
-It is an imaging technology that lets your eye doctor see the back of your eye - without dilation - to discover vision-stealing diseases like glaucoma, macular degeneration and diabetic eye disease.
+It is an imaging technology that lets your eye doctor see the back of your eye—without dilation—to discover vision-stealing diseases like glaucoma, macular degeneration and diabetic eye disease.

-OCT - the eye: a window to blood and brain diseases
+The eye: a window to blood and brain diseases

 With OCT, devastating diseases like Alzheimer's and Parkinson's can be detected earlier than ever before enlarging the window of opportunity for future treatments.

-OCT - bringing the eye doctor to you
+Bringing the eye doctor to you

 New technologies like OCT could one day soon let you take an eye exam while sitting in a department store or with your smartphone.

-OCT - a better view during surgery
+A better view during surgery

-To better guide surgeon's eyes, technologies like OCT are being brought into the operating room to help a surgeon decide where to operate, and just as importantly, when to stop.
+To better guide a surgeon's eyes, technologies like OCT are being brought into the operating room to help a surgeon decide where to operate, and just as importantly, when to stop.

-OCT - staying ahead of preemie vision disease
+Staying ahead of preemie vision disease

 Pioneering doctors and engineers are working to adapt existing medical technologies like OCT for use in neonatal intensive care units (NICUs).
 The result?
 An ability to see in the tiniest of eyes, monitor their fragile development and preserve vision for a long, healthy life.